thomato/mac-development-playbook/README.md

 ```

 Before Ansible can install stuff using Brew, we first need Brew to install Ansible :)
+Also, Git may need to be installed to download the playbook.
 ```
 brew install ansible
+brew install git
 ```

 After Ansible is installed, we need to install the roles that this playbook needs: